-Can I register for U9 Developmental league through WUHCA?
+Can I register for U7/U9 Developmental League through WUHCA?

 What equipment do players need?

-Tim Hortons will be sponsoring the U5 and U7 Timbits leagues this season.
-They will provide jerseys, soccer balls, socks, shorts and medals for each U5 and U7 teams.
+Running shoes and comfortable clothes are fine.
 Shin guards are recommended for U5-U9.
-If shin guards are worn, they must be covered in order to prevent injury to other players.
-Most of the older players wear soccer cleats.
-For U9 team shirts and soccer balls are provided
+If shin guards are worn they must be covered in order to prevent injury to other players.
+Most older players wear cleats.
+Team shirts and soccer balls are provided.

-If I decide I want to volunteer to be a coach and take the coach certification requirements, does WUHCA reimburse me for the courses?
+If I volunteer to coach, does WUHCA reimburse me for the courses required?

-Yes.
-You will be fully refunded for the above required courses taken upon submission of a valid receipt
+Yes, you will be fully refunded for the required courses.

 You can help with your team as manager or fundraising for tournaments or team events.
 Another option is to consider signing up as a soccer coordinator for next year.
-Contact anyone on the WUHCA executive if you are interested
+Contact anyone on the WUHCA Board if interested.

 Is there an in-person registration night?

-Do I need to buy a new membership?
+Do I need to purchase a new membership?

 Can I register late?

-If there is room on a team after September 12th, you may be able to register late by contacting the Soccer Coordinator.
-Acceptance will be based on space availability.
-Late registrations are subject to a $40 late fee.
+If there is room on a team after March 7 you may be able to register late by contacting the relevant coordinator (see below).
+Late registrations are subject to a $40 fee.

 Why is registration so early?

-Saskatoon Youth Soccer requires teams to be formed by the early of October.
-Also, by offering a month-long registration period, we hope to have everyone register before the deadlines
+Saskatoon Youth Soccer requires teams to be formed by the middle of March.

 Are spots limited?